rexzhang13/dsci551/README.md

 **project.py** :       The main program (in python file)

-**data**:               The folder containing three csv files for uploading database
+**data**:               The folder containing three csv files for uploading new database (the program assumes 'coffeeshop' already exists)

 CHATDB runs at the terminal line.
 To begin, one can type 'python project.py'